HF-SPM using attocube nano-positioners in magnetic fields above 30 T

 mK STM Image with Atomic Resolution

 STM image of an aluminum (100) surface with atomic resolution.
 The image size is about 29 x 20 nm2.
 The corrugation is between 300 fm and 800 fm, depending on the direction of the line profile.
 Defects show up as ring-like structures with different radii depending of their depth.
-The image was measured in a homebuilt mK-STM at the Max-Planck Institute for Solid State Research in Stuttgart, which uses an attocube ANPz51 positioner for coarse approach.
+The image was measured in a homebuilt mK-STM at the Max-Planck Institute for Solid State Research in Stuttgart, which uses a cryogenic attocube ANPz51 positioner for coarse approach.

 (Image courtesy of Department of K. Kern, Max-Planck Institute for Solid State Research, Stuttgart, Germany)